16th Street Baptist Church bombing: Later prosecutions

-In 1995, ten years after Chambliss died, the FBI reopened their investigation into the church bombing.
+In 1995, ten years after Chambliss died, the FBI reopened its investigation into the church bombing.
 It was part of a coordinated effort between local, state and federal governments to review cold cases of the civil rights era in the hopes of prosecuting perpetrators.
 They unsealed 9,000 pieces of evidence previously gathered by the FBI in the 1960s (many of these documents relating to the 16th Street Baptist Church bombing had not been made available to DA William Baxley in the 1970s).
 In May 2000, the FBI publicly announced their findings that the 16th Street Baptist Church bombing had been committed by four members of the KKK splinter group known as the Cahaba Boys.
 The four individuals named in the FBI report were Blanton, Cash, Chambliss, and Cherry.
 By the time of the announcement, Herman Cash had also died; however, Thomas Blanton and Bobby Cherry were still alive.
 Both were arrested.

 On May 16, 2000, a grand jury in Alabama indicted Thomas Edwin Blanton and Bobby Frank Cherry on eight counts each in relation to the 16th Street Baptist Church bombing.
 Both named individuals were charged with four counts of first-degree murder, and four counts of universal malice.
 The following day, both men surrendered to police.

 The state prosecution had originally intended to try both defendants together; however, the trial of Bobby Cherry was delayed due to the findings of a court-ordered psychiatric evaluation.
 It concluded that vascular dementia had impaired his mind, therefore making Cherry mentally incompetent to stand trial or assist in his own defense.

 On April 10, 2001, Judge James Garrett indefinitely postponed Cherry's trial, pending further medical analysis.
 In January 2002, Judge Garrett ruled Cherry mentally competent to stand trial and set an initial trial date for April 29.